nicferrier/nicrisp/README.md

    )
 ```

-I haven't coded the parts for the body yet.
+NB: this is not an exact representation of the JSON at the specified
+url.

 #### num \<max\> \[\<start\>\]